emberjs/rfcs/text/0000-load-relationships-without-data.md

 Two major changes will need to happen in order to support this.

-1. Invert the logic for deciding when to load a relationship by `link` vs by `data`.
+1. Invert the logic for deciding when to load a relationship by `link` vs by `data`
-2. Add a new adapter hook to be called when there is no `data`.
+2. Add a new adapter hook to be called when there is no `data`

 ### Inverting the decision logic

-Currently, Ember Data's relationship code only calls `findHasMany` or `findBelongsTo` if there is a `link` and `this.hasLoaded` is falsy.
+Currently, Ember Data's relationship code only calls `findHasMany` or `findBelongsTo` if there is a `link` and `this.hasLoaded` is falsey.

 Here are links to the [`belongs-to` `getRecord()` logic][] and the [`has-many` `getRecords()` logic][].
 Note that `findHasMany` and `findBelongsTo` are called via `findLink`, which calls `fetchLink`.
 There is similar logic in [`belongs-to` `reload()`][] and [`has-many` `reload()`][].